Lianna87/Lianna-Calendar-App/README.md

 ## Description

 The task was to create a simple calendar application that allows a user to save events for each hour of the day.
-The app should the [Day.js](https://day.js.org/docs/en/display/format) library to work with date and time
+The app uses the Moments.js library instead of Day.js to work with time and date, as it was more convenient when displaying ordinal numbers for the date display.

 ### Tasks Completed